admin-shell-io/aasx-package-explorer/CONTRIBUTING.md

 The file `LICENSE.TXT` in the main folder of the repo is the leading license information, even if it does not show up in the Visual Studio solution.
-To update all dependent license files, manually start `CopyLicense.bat`.
+To update all dependent license files, manually start `src/CopyLicense.ps1`.

 ## Pull Requests